 - Does my layover at my Port of Entry to the U.S. (Atlanta, Miami, New York, for instance) leave enough time for immigration processing (3-5 hours)?

 - Am I traveling back with anything I will need to declare in Customs?
 If so, allow extra time at Port of Entry when traveling back into the U.S. (Atlanta, Miami, New York, etc.)

-If needed, plan appropriately for visa renewal, visiting www.travel.state.gov for an overview of the process, visa wait times, and specific U.S. consulate's web sites, noting that each country has slightly different procedures for scheduling an appointment, paying visa application fees, and processing the visa application forms
+If needed, plan appropriately for visa renewal, visiting the US Department of State website for an overview of the process, visa wait times, and specific U.S. consulate's web sites, noting that each country has slightly different procedures for scheduling an appointment, paying visa application fees, and processing the visa application forms

 It is always advisable to have a refundable and changeable air ticket if the exchange visitor will be renewing a visa or renewing a passport while abroad.
 Visa delays are always possible.
 To renew your visa, and to re-enter the U.S., you will need to have on your person (in your carry-on luggage):